saona-raimundo/preexplorer/README.md

    To make life simpler for those outside the crate
 4. Why processes must be the same structs to be compared?
    Because of Rust explicit typing: comparisons need to save an explicit type.
+5. Are there n-dimensional variants?
+   No, it is out of scope.
+Please implement your own plot script for that.
+You can do so easily based in the Data struct.

 # Disclaimer